JILL R. MEYERS

 This is a wonderful project from Science Delivered, a non-profit organization providing elementary science education and promoting equitable access to science for young learners.

-You can also find Jill in the FabFems database, hosted by the
+You can also find Jill's profile in the FabFems database, hosted by the

 National Girls Collaborative Project.